Managing Supplier Change

 Process | Be clear about the ground rules such as:

-- Who is in the project stakeholder group and their requirements from the process
+- Who is in the project stakeholder group and their requirements or interests from the process.

-- Provide detailed feedback to those who are not successful bidders
+- Provide detailed feedback to those who are not successful at each stage of the process.
+Good suppliers will want to learn from the process so feedback is important.

 Once the implementation has taken place it is always useful to run a lessons learned session to harvest any information which will be useful when running similar types of exercises in the future.